Wesely/Android-CheatSheet/concepts/lambda.md

 - You can pass lambdas as arguments to methods that take a Java functional interface (an interface with a single abstract method, also known as a SAM interface) as a parameter.
 - Lambdas with receivers are lambdas in which you can directly call methods on a special receiver object.
 - The with standard library function allows you to call multiple methods on the same object without repeating the reference to the object. apply lets you construct and initialize any object using a builder-style API.

+## Inline Functions

+**Lambdas** are normally compiled to anonymous classes.
+But that means every time you use a lambda expression, an extra class is created; and if the lambda captures some variables, then a new object is created on every invocation.

+If you mark a function with the `inline` modifier, it works like you paste those code to where the `inline` function has been called.

+____

+## Some Functions in Standard Library

 ### With